tom-mi/iBrew/README.md

     iKettle 2.0:
          *  It will boil empty, making the lights bulbs to flikker.
-         *  You can easily knock out it's connection to the wireless network, if it fails to connect it creates an default open unencrypted wifi access point.
+         *  You can easily knock out it's connection to the wireless network, if it fails to connect it creates an default open unencrypted wifi access point (check!, could be that wifi was not connecting, then this is rubbish ;-).

             Attack Vectors
             1. Repeat sending heat to 100ºC temperature commands, if we're lucky there is no water and it will boil empty, if not it will take a while. plus the kettle will get warmer and warmer.
-If you do not expect that. :-)
+If you do not expect that when touching.
             2. Alternating heat and stop commands.
             3. (Check) Wait until the owner of the kettle log in on the kettle, since its an open access point and the password are send in the open you can read it.